ndsurgenor/east-street/README.md

 ## Skeleton

-Now that specific features had been decided upon, a wireframing tool was used to give guidance as to how these features would look in practice while a database design app helped to image the flow of data within the site before commiting it to code.
+Now that specific features had been decided upon, a wireframing tool was used to give guidance as to how these features would look in practice while a database design app helped to image the flow of data within the site before committing it to code.

 ### Wireframe Models
 All of the site-design models which follow can be viewed on one page [using the following link](https://cacoo.com/diagrams/V4VlzIhRUc2eQPq5/2A59E)